Field Note 02 Decision Tool Book: Chapter 21

 Third, participants share their lists one item at a time, going around the table until all unique failure modes are captured.
 The facilitator records them without judgment or debate during this phase.

 Fourth, the team reviews the compiled list and identifies which failure modes are (a) high-probability, (b) high-impact, and (c) preventable.
 Items that are all three become action items: plan modifications, additional safeguards, or explicit go/no-go criteria to monitor during execution.
+If you are working alone rather than with a team, you can run a guided pre-mortem on your decision right now using the structured template at DecisionsMatter.ai.

 A practical note on facilitation: the technique works best when the most senior decision-maker in the room explicitly endorses the pessimistic framing.
 If the CEO calls for a pre-mortem and then visibly dismisses critical input, the exercise becomes theatre.
 When senior leaders model genuine receptivity to bad news, the quality of input rises significantly.